Sex-Based Misconduct

 The Women’s Resources Center coordinates additional sexual violence prevention programming, including educational workshops that are available to all members of the campus community by request.
 Among those programs are:

-Sexual misconduct awareness and prevention programs offered by the university in 2022
+Sex-based misconduct awareness and prevention programs offered by the university in 2023

 Note: In the “Which Prohibited Behavior Covered?” sections, the following abbreviations are used: SA (sexual assault), DaV (dating violence), DoV (domestic violence), S (stalking).